deng-ai-lab/soScope/README.md

 #### 1. Data

-The demo uses 369 “low-resolution” spots with aggregated gene expressions (X), morphological image features generated from a pretrained Inception-v3 model at high resolution (Y), and spatial neighboring relations (A).
-Genes analyzed include MT1G, FABP1, EPCAM in the Epithelium region; CNN1, MYH11, TAGLN in the Muscularis region; PTPRC, HLA-DRA, CD74 in the Immune region.
+369 “low-resolution” spots with aggregated gene expressions (X), morphological image features generated from a pretrained Inception-v3 model at high resolution (Y), and spatial neighboring relations (A).
+Genes analyzed: MT1G, FABP1, EPCAM in the Epithelium region; CNN1, MYH11, TAGLN in the Muscularis region; PTPRC, HLA-DRA, CD74 in the Immune region.

 #### 2. Config files for neural networks